SkylarS300/ourchoice/README.md

 ## 📣 Why It Matters

 This project was developed to spark conversation and provide clarity in a politically charged space.
-We believe that **data + empathy = action** — and we hope Our Choice helps inform and empower others to protect reproductive freedom.
+We hope Our Choice helps inform and empower others to protect reproductive freedom.

 ---